 New opportunities are out there waiting for you. – Nobody gets through life without challenges and disruptions… just as nobody gets through life without losing someone they love, something they need, or something they thought was meant to be.
 But it is these trials that make us stronger and eventually move us toward future opportunities.
 Embrace these opportunities.
 Enter new relationships and new situations, knowing that you are venturing into unfamiliar territory.
 Be ready to learn, be ready for a challenge, and be ready to experience something or meet someone that just might change your life forever.

 “Change isn’t part of the process; it is the process.
 The bad news: nothing is permanent.
 The good news: nothing is permanent!”

 It was as I was walking up the departure ramp to board my flight home when I heard this loud laughter and a woman speaking with such passion and energy that I could not help but looking.
 I thought she seems to be the life and soul of that particular party; I was secretly hoping that I wouldn’t be seated next to them on the plane, after all what were the chances of that out of 380 other passengers?

-When we booked in Sarah asked as usual for a window seat only to be told that the only window seat was a single and we would have to sit separately.
-I was hoping for a sleep on the plane and any where other than a window seat would make that impossible due to my long legs.
+When we booked in Sarah (My wife) asked as usual for a window seat only to be told that the only window seat was a single and we would have to sit separately.
+I was hoping for a sleep on the plane and anywhere other than a window seat would make that impossible due to my long legs.
 So separate seats it was.

 As I handed my boarding pass to the stewardess she said “just there Sir….”
-Fantastic, right in the exit gangway, not only a window seat but long leg room.
+Fantastic, right at the front in the exit gangway, not only a window seat but long leg room.
 Yahoooo.

 While we waited for the last passengers to board the two seats next to me where still empty, it was then that I heard that same loud voice, surely not?
 You guessed it; she sat right next to me with her partner.
 (Bloody law of attraction) My four hour sleep disappeared into the distance just as my short break had.